valancej/CIS-Docker/README.md

 Dockerfile for container images should only defined needed ports for container usage.

 Anchore policies can be configured to check that the needed exposed ports are open.

+## Conclusion

+The above findings outline which sections of the CIS Docker Benchmark can achieved with Anchore and Anchore polcies.
+It is highly recommended that other tools be used in combination to achieve and secure CI image pipeline in order to accomplish a more complete CIS Docker Benchmark score.